-Range D: Jury Clerk, Records Clerk

-Range E: Legal Secretary, Senior Records Clerk

-Range F: Court Clerk, Administrative Legal Secretary

-Range G: Clerk - Law Library
+Range D: Jury Clerk, Records Clerk Range E: Legal Secretary, Senior Records Clerk Range F: Court Clerk, Administrative Legal Secretary Range G: Clerk - Law Library

-FY2022 - All Employees shall receive the greater of either the new salary range minimum or a 5.5% wage increase, retroactive to January 1, 2022.
+FY2025 - All Employees shall receive the greater of either the new salary range minimum or a 3.0% wage increase, retroactive to January 1, 2025.

-FY2023 - All Employees shall receive a wage increase of 4.0% on January 1, 2023.
+FY2026 - All Employees shall receive a wage increase of 3.0% on January 1, 2026 or the across the board percentage amount budgeted by the County Board in its annual budget, to non-bargaining employees whichever is higher.